 Sheriff’s Department Law Enforcement Jobs in Nebraska

-Lancaster County: Founded in 1861, the Lancaster County Sheriff’s Department is Nebraska’s sixth largest and most well funded law enforcement agency, with a budget of over $7 million.
-It employs 96 staff members, 70 of whom are commissioned personnel.
+Founded in 1861, the Lancaster County Sheriff’s Department is Nebraska’s sixth largest and most well funded law enforcement agency, with a budget of over $12 million.
+It employs 104 staff members, 77 of whom are commissioned personnel.
 Deputy applicants must have had an honorable discharge from the military, if applicable.

-Sarpy County: The Sarpy County Sheriff’s Office is responsible for an impound lot, a juvenile detention center, and a county jail.
+The Sarpy County Sheriff’s Office is responsible for an impound lot, a juvenile detention center, and a county jail.
 To be considered for employment, the applicant must pass the Sarpy Exclusive Law Enforcement Combined Test (SELECT), administered by Morrow and Associates.
-Additionally the deputy sheriff candidate must be able to read and comprehend at an 11th-grade level.
+Additionally, the deputy sheriff candidate must be able to read and comprehend at an 11th-grade level.

 Municipal Police Jobs in Nebraska

-Lincoln: The 413 employees of the Lincoln Police Department are responsible for maintaining law and order in a city of over 258,000 residents, with an area covering 75 square miles.
-Recently officers arrested two people in connection with the mysterious theft of 4,000 pounds of used cooking grease from several area restaurants.
+The 500 employees of the Lincoln Police Department are responsible for maintaining law and order in a city of over 284,000 residents, with an area covering 75 square miles.
+Recently officers arrested a woman accused of keeping cars she had taken out for test drives.
 The Lincoln PD’s training procedures are certified by the Nebraska Law Enforcement Training Center, and follow the same admission requirements.